14/03/2024

 Fatigue is a constant feeling of exhaustion or lack of energy, sometimes referred to as burnout, and can be the result of mental stress, physical stress, or both.

-Tiredness is a little different from fatigue; tiredness normally refers to being tired at the end of a long day, whereas fatigue is more consistent and is usually influenced by a combination of lifestyle, social, psychological, and general health issues, but can also be an indication of another, potentially more serious condition.
+Tiredness is a little different from fatigue; tiredness normally refers to being tired at the end of a long day, whereas fatigue is more persistent and is usually influenced by a combination of lifestyle, social, psychological, and general health issues, but can also be an indication of another, potentially more serious condition.

 That said, fatigue can have serious consequences of its own, regardless of the root cause.
 When your body is fatigued, your reactions are considerably slower.
 This can lead to accidents in the workplace or on the roads, which could have severe implications for you and the people around you.
 Tiredness and fatigue can also have less malevolent effects too.
 It can affect your recovery rate when training, increase your heart rate and even affect your balance.